Diffusion Models for Image Restoration and Enhancement: A Comprehensive Survey

 \subsubsection{Condition by Revising Diffusion Process}

-Notably, the above-mentioned supervised DM-based IR methods introduce the conditions by modifying the network while preserving the diffusion process from DDPM~\cite{DDPM}.
+Notably, the above-mentioned supervised DM-based IR methods introduce the conditions by modifying the network while preserving the diffusion process from DDPM \citep{DDPM}.
 However, this requires the generation process to start from the noise.
-To obviate this, some studies condition the diffusion model by modifying the diffusion process, such that the diffused output $x_T$ (\ieno, the start point during the reverse process) approximates the low-quality image corrupted with few Gaussian noises.
-As shown in Fig.~\ref{fig:IR-SDE}, Luo \etal~\cite{IR-SDE} modify the forward process with mean-reverting SDE to model the unified degradation process of IR as:
+To obviate this, some studies \citep{IR-SDE,luo2023refusion,luo2023controlling-DACLIP,yang2023difflle-DiffLLE,zhao2023towards-IDM,wang2023sinsr,wang2024sam-diffsr,HFS-SDE,INDI,xiao2023ediffsr,mirza2023learning-fourier-frequency-FDB} condition the diffusion model by modifying the diffusion process, such that the diffused output $x_T$ (\ieno, the start point during the reverse process) approximates the low-quality image corrupted with few Gaussian noises.
+As shown in Fig.~\ref{fig:IR-SDE}, Luo \etal \citep{IR-SDE} modify the forward process with mean-reverting SDE to model the unified degradation process of IR as:

 where $\theta_t$ and $\sigma_t$ are the time-dependent parameters. $\mu$ denotes the distorted image and $x$ represents its corresponding high-quality image.
 With the mean-reverting SDE, this work successfully models the image degradation and restoration processes with the modified forward and reverse processes, respectively.
-This avoids the generation from pure noise and achieves better restoration performance.
-Building on IR-SDE~\cite{IR-SDE}, the same team introduce the Refusion~\cite{luo2023refusion}, which further refines IR-SDE~\cite{IR-SDE} by optimizing aspects such as network architecture, noise level, and denoising steps, etc. To reduce the computation cost, Refusion introduces the U-Net compression strategy, thereby enabling efficient sampling in the latent space.
+This avoids the generation from pure noise and achieves better resto-ration performance.
+Building on IR-SDE \citep{IR-SDE}, the same team introduces the Refusion \citep{luo2023refusion}, which further refines IR-SDE \citep{IR-SDE} by optimizing aspects such as network architecture, noise level, and denoising steps, etc. To reduce the computation cost, Refusion introduces the U-Net compression strategy, thereby enabling efficient sampling in the latent space.

-With the same purpose, Xie et al~\cite{xie2023diffusion} redefine the diffusion process such that the sampling starts from the noisy image.
-Taking into account the diversity of noise, they derive three separate diffusion processes for Gaussian, Gamma, and Poisson noise, respectively.
-In contrast, InDI~\cite{INDI} introduces the continuous diffusion process as:
+With the same purpose, Xie et al \citep{xie2023diffusion} redefine the diffusion process such that the sampling starts from the noisy image.
+Taking into account the diversity of noise, they derive three separate diffusion processes for the removal of Gaussian, Gamma, and Poisson noises, respectively.
+In contrast, InDI \citep{INDI} introduces the continuous diffusion process as: